 - Remove all the saved passwords.

-- how to turn off remember my password
+- how to turn off password saving in google chrome in Windows 10

 Web Talk is best viewed in Firefox.